shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-debug-tez-ui.md

 <properties
-pageTitle="Usar la interfaz de usuario de Tez con HDInsight basado en Windows | Azure" description="Obtener más información sobre cómo usar la interfaz de usuario de Tez para depurar trabajos de Tez en HDInsight basado en Windows" services="hdinsight" documentationCenter="" authors="Blackmist"
+pageTitle="Use Tez UI with Windows-based HDInsight | Azure" description="Learn how to use the Tez UI to debug Tez jobs on Windows-based HDInsight HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"